pulp/pulp/docs/dev-guide/contributing/building.rst

 The ``rhel-pulp.repo`` and ``fedora-pulp.repo`` files also need to be updated for the new GPG public key location if you are creating a new X release.

+In addition to this, you will also need to create a new readthedocs builder.
+Once that is complete, edit ``rtd_builder`` in ``docs/conf.py`` for each plugin to change the version of platform docs that the plugin docs point to.
+This step is not needed for experimental or tech preview plugins.